PM Modi asks French business leaders to exploit opportunities in India - ExBulletin

 Modi also urged the business leaders of India and France to work to expedite the friendship journey between the two countries.

-The business community of nations has contributed a lot to the strengthening of bilateral relations, he said.
+The business community of nations has contributed a lot to the strengthening of bilateral relations, he said in his remarks.

 “I would like you to work to accelerate and strengthen this great journey of the two nations,” he said while pledging to give them all their support in their efforts on behalf of the Indian and French leaders.